Plumeria obtusa

 Plumeria obtusa, the Singapore graveyard flower, is a species of the genus Plumeria (Apocynaceae).
-It is native to the West Indies (including the Bahamas and the Greater Antilles), southern Mexico, Belize, Guatemala, and Florida. but widely cultivated for its ornamental and fragrant flowers around the world, where suitably warm climate exists.
-It is reportedly naturalized in China.
+It is native to the Neotropics, but widely cultivated for its ornamental and fragrant flowers around the world, where suitably warm climate exists.

 Taxonomy

 Plumeria obtusa was described as a new species in 1753 by Carl Linnaeus.
 Its specific epithet "obtusa" means "blunt", in reference to its blunt-tipped leaves.

 Description

 Plumeria obtusa is a small tree, growing 10-15 ft tall.
 Infrequently, individuals can grow to be 25 ft.
 Its flowers are white with yellow throats and each has five petals.
 The fragrant flowers bloom in clusters.
 Leaves are dark green, glossy, and up to 8 in long.
 They are obovate, or teardrop-shaped.

 Distribution

-Plumeria obtusa is native to the Greater Antilles, Florida, northern Central America and southern Mexico.
-Cultivation is common in warmer parts of the world, including Southeast Asia and coastal parts of the Arabian Peninsula.
+Plumeria obtusa is native to the West Indies (including the Bahamas and the Greater Antilles), southern Mexico, Belize, and Guatemala.
+Cultivation is common in warmer parts of the world, including Florida, Southeast Asia, and coastal parts of the Arabian Peninsula.
+It is reportedly naturalized in China and India.